bchtrue/masternode-scripts/README.md

 - VPS: better to use latest ubunty (18.04).
 If you run 16.04 just install: `apt-get install libgomp1`
 - `putty` remote shell client (putty.org)

+## Masternode info

+Masternode reward is completely random.
+One masternode out of 34 are picked at random.
+There is no seniority, no weighting, just random.
+So each minute you have a one in 34 chance of getting the reward.

+- 1440 * 8 = 11,520 CMM mined per day
+- 1440 * 5.0 = 7,200 goes to miners
+- 1440 * 2.4 = **3,456** goes to masternodes
+- 1440 * 0.6 = 864 goes to founders fund

 # PART 1: Local machine setup